Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 I naturally used `postRemove` event, but when I tried to get the identifier of my entity with the `getId` method: the result was `null`.

-Indeed Doctrine clear any identifying attribute in your entity after it removed it.
+Indeed Doctrine cleans any identifying attribute in your entity after it removed it.
 It's convenient because you can't re-persist the entity accidentally, but I _needed_ to identify deleted entities in my app!

 Fortunately, in the `preRemove` event, the identifiers are available.